mmcshane/tallyotel/README.md

    through the Meter name via a separator string (by default: `"."`).
 The exact behavior here can be modified through a client-provided `tallyotel.MeterScoper`.
-1. Unbound instruments created by a `metric.Meter` and invoked without any `attribute.KeyValue`s use their parent `metric.Meter`'s scope
+1. Instruments created by a `metric.Meter` and invoked without any `attribute.KeyValue`s use their parent `metric.Meter`'s scope
-1. Bound instruments and unbound instruments invoked with `attribute.KeyValue`s use a scope that is a sub-scope of their parent Meter's scope, tagged with the appropriate key-values (see `tally.Scope.Tagged`)
+1. Instruments invoked with `attribute.KeyValue`s use a scope that is a sub-scope of their parent Meter's scope, tagged with the appropriate key-values (see `tally.Scope.Tagged`)